-- assumptions that indicators of possible abuse, exploitation or neglect such as behaviour, mood and injury relate to the child's special needs, disability or condition without further exploration; - the potential for children with SEND or certain medical conditions being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children, possibly without outwardly showing any signs; and - communication barriers and difficulties for children overcoming those barriers to report their experiences.
+- assumptions that indicators of possible abuse, exploitation or neglect such as behaviour, mood and injury relate to the child's special needs, disability or condition without further exploration; - the potential for children with SEND or certain medical conditions being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children, possibly without outwardly showing any signs; and

+- communication barriers and difficulties for children overcoming those barriers to report their experiences.

-At Oak Wood Primary School we provide extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place, by working alongside/with multi-agency professionals and parents.
+At Michael Drayton Junior School we provide extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place, by working alongside external agencies and other key adults.